carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/misc-argument-comment.rst

 .. option:: StrictMode

-   When non-zero, the check will ignore leading and trailing underscores and case when comparing parameter names.
+   When zero (default value), the check will ignore leading and trailing underscores and case when comparing names -- otherwise they are taken into account.